 A Technical Report from The Bartlett Tree Research Laboratories

 Phytophthora root disease is a widespread but often overlooked disease of landscape plants.
-Several species of Phytophthora attack the fine-absorbing roots of plants and may invade larger roots as well as the root collar.
 The name, Phytophthora, is a Greek word literally meaning “plant destroyer.”
 These organisms grow in the cambium and sapwood causing death of the tissue.
 Loss of water, nutrient-absorbing capacity, and stored carbohydrate reserves in the root cause a gradual, or sometimes rapid, decline of the above-ground portion of the plant.
+A list of plants tolerant of poorly drained soils is included in this technical report.